Web Hosting Security is Paramount

 Experienced security analysts and research-driven tools keep Sucuri on top of emerging threats and security issues.
 Once your website is clean, we submit review requests to remove blocklists.

 As anyone who has ever lost data knows, security is important.
-That’s why it’s critical to have multiple backups of your most important files.
-This strategy should be used for just about any digital content and your website is no exception.
+That's why having multiple backups of your most important files is critical.
+This strategy should be used for just about any digital content; your website is no exception.

 Whether you're backing up to a cloud service, a networked drive, or your primary web server, having multiple copies of your data ensures that you'll always be able to access it, even if one of your backups fails.

-There are many different ways to back up your data, and which one you use will depend on your needs.
-But regardless of how you do it, making sure you have multiple backups is the best way to protect your data against loss.
+There are many different ways to back up your data; which one you use will depend on your needs.
+But regardless of how you do it, ensuring multiple backups is the best way to protect your data against loss.

 How we Do Backups (and Backups of Backups)

 Our website backup plan will ensure that we can quickly and easily restore your website if it ever falls victim to an attack or otherwise is compromised.
 It will also give you peace of mind knowing that your website is safe and secure and that you can quickly get it back up and running if something goes wrong.

 Backups help to protect your website from security threats and will ensure that we can quickly and easily restore it if something goes wrong.
 Backups also provide insurance against human error.
 Human error is the most common reason we have to restore backups.

 At FatLab, we maintain many sets of daily backups that include all files and databases: